FREQUENTLY ASKED QUESTIONS

-Our market is held from 9:00am to 1:00pm every Saturday, rain or shine, in the parking lot of the Pattie Dodson Public Health Center on North Navarro.
+Our market is held from 9:00am to 1:00pm every Wednesday and Saturday, rain or shine, in the parking lot of the Pattie Dodson Public Health Center on North Navarro.

 What does it cost to have a booth at the farmers’ market?

-Cuero Downtown Farmers' Market Days is managed by the Cuero Main Street Program and operates under their own guidelines separate from the Victoria Farmers' Market.
+Cuero Downtown Farmers' Market Days are held on the 4th Saturday from March through October.
+This market is managed by Sandra Osman of the Cuero Main Street Program (361-485-8008) and operates under their own guidelines separate from the Victoria Farmers' Market.
 Check their website for rules, vendor fees, event dates, and more.